mathewlowry/myhub-gpt/about/Chatgpt Integrations planned.md

 ## Behind the scenes: respecting token limits

-Behind the scenes, obviously, there are some calculations being made to ensure the token limit is not exceeded, as explained in [[Experimental method]].
+Behind the scenes, obviously, there are some calculations being made to ensure the token limit is not exceeded, as explained in [[experimental method]].

 ### Upon item creation
 When User Hubs a Resource, including creating a note about the resource, the following test is made: